|SCIENTIFIC DISCIPLINARY SECTOR||L-LIN/07|

 Office hours: To request a reception send an e-mail to the teacher detailing the reasons.

-Classes begin on Monday 3 October 2022 with this timetable:
+Classes begin the week of 3 October with this timetable:

-Note: The information in this online teaching programme is not editable, so please consult the aulaweb area to check for any changes to timetables and classrooms.
+NOTE: The information in this online schedule is not editable, so please always check the aulaweb area (which will always be up-to-date) for any changes to timetables and classrooms.

 Students with a certified DSA, disability or other special educational needs are required to contact the two teachers at the beginning of the course in order to agree on teaching and examination methods that, while respecting the teaching objectives, take into account individual learning methods and provide suitable compensatory tools.